PeculiarVentures/graphene/README.md

 ### Encrypting
 ### Decrypting

+## Suitability
+At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

+## Bug Reporting
+Please report bugs either as pull requests or as issues in the issue tracker.
+Graphene has a full disclosure vulnerability policy.
+Please do NOT attempt to report any security vulnerability in this code privately to anybody.

 ## TODO
 * Add tests to the library
 * Add cli based on the library for working with pkcs#11 devices